dbruns/gestalt-set/README.md

 ## Motivation

-My name is Daniel, a name I bear with reverence, inspired by its Hebrew meaning "God is my judge".
-This exploration represents a unique spiritual and intellectual journey, where faith and mathematical exploration intertwine.
 The concept of a 'Gestalt Set' has been led by a desire to expand traditional set theory to account for systems that exhibit functions or behaviors their individual components cannot achieve independently.

 ## Background on Set Theory